ohduran/ohduran.github.io/_collections/_books/2019-06-24-language-in-thought-and-action.md

 >  —— *Language in Thought and Action*

 ## The functions of Language
 When we say *survival of the fittest*, what do we usually refer to?
 Probably to the strongest, the fastest, the cruelest.
-The connotations of /the law of the jungle/ are in: only the lions survive.
+The connotations of *the law of the jungle* are in: only the lions survive.

 That is empirically incorrect, as we discussed in [Skin in the Game](/skin-in-the-game).